Straight overhead in the early evenings of July is the constellation Hercules. Unfortunately, in July, “early evenings” means after 10:30 p.m.

 His bloody presence is felt all over the sky.
 Among his famous Twelve Labors, he killed the Lernean Hydra, visible as a long string of stars low in the southern spring sky.
 He also killed the Nemean Lion, which is said to be the constellation Leo, now setting in the western sky.
 Just below Leo in the southern sky is Cancer, the giant crab, slain by Hercules as he battled the Hydra.

-At that end, however, the gods respected Hercules’ headstrong bravery and suffering so much that they took him up into heaven to dwell with them when he died.
-There he even made his peace with Hera and married her daughter, Hebe.
+However, at that end, the gods respected Hercules’ headstrong bravery and suffering so much that they took him up into the heavens to dwell with them when he died.
+There he made his peace with Hera and married her daughter, Hebe.

-And the gods so loved him that they placed upon his chest the Great Globular Cluster, 250,000 suns — a glorious badge of honor.
+If I were to add to the myth (and why not?), this is what I would say: The gods so loved him that they placed upon his chest the Great Globular Cluster, 250,000 suns — a glorious badge of honor.